oneaniket/flask-gke/README.md

 2. GKE
 3. IAM - service account for GKE
 4. VPC - This include VPC, Subnet and Firewall
+> Note : Terraform is configured with local backend.
+We can configure cloud storage as remote backend when working with team.

 #### Steps for deployment
 1. Clone the repository with git clone https://github.com/oneaniket/flask-gke.git